Xtra-Computing/thundersvm/docs/get-started.md

 Then, you can open the generated the Visual Studio project file to build ThunderSVM.

 ## Training SVMs
 We show some concrete examples of using ThunderSVM.
-ThunderSVM uses the same command line options as LibSVM, so existing users of LibSVM can use ThunderSVM quickly.
-For new users of SVMs, the [parameters](parameters.md) page provides explanation for the usage of each option.
+ThunderSVM uses the same command line options as LibSVM, so existing users of LibSVM can use ThunderSVM easily.
+For new users of SVMs, the [Parameters](parameters.md) page provides explanation for the usage of each option.

 ### Training SVMs for Classification
 In the following, we provide an example of using ThunderSVM for the MNIST dataset.